amdw/boilerplate/README.md

 	...
 17 more
 ```

-(The reason the property filename does not appear is presumably that Spring
-allows a hierarchy of property sources, so it does not know that the missing
-property was supposed to come from the file, as opposed to, for example, the
-command line.)

 Ask yourself which of these two error messages you would prefer to see in a
 real application!
 I know my answer.

+The reason the property filename does not appear in the Spring error message is
+presumably that Spring allows a hierarchy of property sources, so it does not
+know that the missing property was supposed to come from the file, as opposed
+to, for example, the command line.

+It would be theoretically possible for Spring to log a summary of the property
+source hierarchy in this case, which would aid debugging.
+However my overall
+point remains that Spring's design sacrifices simplicity and ease of debugging
+for a flexibility which brings no real benefits for a great many applications.

 # Transactions